David Eichelberger

 Artist Statement

-The objects I make are both an anthropological study and an artistic endeavor, and incorporate an attempt to understand the world we live in, through making.
-We transform information from our environment into an understandable narrative that allows us to navigate through life; my work aims to pause this assimilation, to extend that experience, and to open it for investigation.
+My work capitalizes on both approaches: my love of material and process is borrowed and dissected, then used as a tool and metaphor.
+The objects I make are both an anthropological study and an artistic endeavor, and incorporate an attempt to understand and reflect the world we live in, through making.
+Information flowing in from our environment is transformed in our minds into an understandable narrative that allows us to navigate through life.
+My work aims to pause this assimilation, to extend that experience, and to open it for investigation.
+I am focused on the “object-ness” of objects, particularly those that exist in the overlap between the commonplace and the venerated.
+By excavating into the foundation of vessel forms, and probing the formal “genetics” of an object, I hope to communicate through a more universal conduit based on the aesthetic notions of our shared human experience.

-Drawn images on some pieces employ a loose narrative structure, with vaguely familiar scenes.
-I select objects with potential, drawn in pairs and groups, primed for activation.
-Simple stories in the images remind us of quiet, routine endeavors, and grant them a value, an importance, sometimes overlooked.
+Drawn images on some pieces employ loose narrative structure, resolvable by accessing one’s own life experiences.
+I select subjects with potential, drawn in pairs and groups, awaiting activation.
+Simple stories in the images are reminiscent of quiet, routine endeavors, and grant them a legitimacy, an importance, sometimes overlooked.
+The idea of celebrating mundane daily activities reflects the notion of elevating the ceramic vessel from a functional object to a contemplative sculpture, a meditation, a poem made material.

-The composed nature of my work reflects a subdued logic, a focal point of my investigations.
-The endeavor is a disciplined approach, aimed to augment one's engagement with their surroundings.
-My work reflects distilled notions of perception, order, value, and storytelling, through objects.
+The composed nature of my work suggests an unvoiced logic, a focal point of my investigations.
+My endeavor is a disciplined approach, aimed to augment one's engagement with their surroundings, achieved through my efforts to create objects in a thoughtful and reflective manner.

 Bio

-In the past 14 years (and not exactly in this order), David has graduated from college (B.F.A., Virginia Tech, Blacksburg, VA), worked three years in a ceramics business (Santa Fe Clay Co.
-Santa Fe, NM), spent a total of seven years as a resident artist (at three different institutions: The EnergyXchange, Bakersville, NC; The Appalachian Center for Craft, Smithville, TN; Penland School of Craft, Penland, NC), received his Masters degree (University of Nebraska-Lincoln, Lincoln, NE), taught art at five universities and colleges (see resume), and received numerous awards and grants (again, see resume, please).
-He also got married and had three children.
-He is currently the Ceramics Fellow at Marlbor College, in Marlboro, Vermont.
-Part of the time, he teaches full-time, and sometimes he works in his part-time studio all of the time.
+In the past couple of decades (and not exactly in this order), David has graduated from college (B.F.A., Virginia Tech, Blacksburg, VA), worked three years in a ceramics business (Santa Fe Clay Co.
+Santa Fe, NM), spent a total of seven years as a resident artist (at three different institutions: The EnergyXchange, Bakersville, NC; The Appalachian Center for Craft, Smithville, TN; Penland School of Craft, Penland, NC), received his Masters degree (University of Nebraska-Lincoln, Lincoln, NE), taught art at five universities and colleges (see CV), and received numerous awards and grants (again, see CV, please).
+He also got married and had three spectacular children.
+He is currently the Co-Owner of TWO-ONE Ceramics in Brattleboro, Vermont.
+Some of the time, he teaches part-time, and sometimes he works in his part-time studio all of the time.

 Click to View David's Curriculum Vitae